trek-view/basecamp/_posts/2021-08-27-reading-decimal-gps-coordinates-like-a-computer.md

 The biggest issue with GPS accuracy today is down to the device and conditions.

-A device might report to 8 decimal places ([good for millimeter level accuracy](https://en.wikipedia.org/wiki/Decimal_degrees)), but if the measurement calculated by the GPS receiver based on satellite fixes is inaccurate then the measurement will be reported to a high degree of accuracy, but is in fact not very accurate ([see GPS 101 for causes of inaccuracy](/blog/2020/gps-101)).
+A device might report to 8 decimal places ([good for millimeter level accuracy](https://en.wikipedia.org/wiki/Decimal_degrees)), but if the measurement calculated by the GPS receiver based on satellite fixes is inaccurate then the measurement will be reported to a high degree of accuracy, but is in fact not very accurate at all ([see GPS 101 for causes of inaccuracy](/blog/2020/gps-101)).